Cervical Cancer Facts & Resources

 Teal Health’s focus is on getting all women screened for cervical cancer.
 The opportunities for improved access and early cancer detection through widespread, at-home self-collect testing are very promising.

 Today, 1 in 4 women in the US are not up-to-date on their cervical cancer screening.
-In Teal’s initial clinical study, 87% of the women who participated said that if at-home self-collection were available, they would get screened on time, every time.
-Additionally, 94% of participants said they preferred self-collection compared to having a clinician collect a sample with a speculum and a brush.10 Learn more about Teal Health’s current SELF-CERV clinical study to support FDA submission, how self-collection will work when FDA approved, and how it compares to the current screening method - the speculum exam.
+In Teal’s initial clinical study, 86% of the women who participated said that if at-home self-collection were available, they would get screened on time, every time.
+Additionally, 94% of participants said they preferred self-collection compared to having a clinician collect a sample with a speculum and a brush.10 Learn more about Teal Health’s current SELF-CERV clinical study which supported their FDA submission, how self-collection will work when FDA approved, and how it compares to the current screening method - the speculum exam.

 Here are some of the ways we predict at-home self-collect cervical cancer screening will have a positive impact on women’s healthcare: